Hawaiian Grilled Teriyaki Chicken

 Instructions

-Combine remaining ingredients in medium-sized mixing bowl and mix until sugar dissolves.
+• Combine the remaining ingredients in a medium-sized mixing bowl and mix until sugar dissolves.

-• Place cooked chicken in a baking dish and pour remaining hot teriyaki marinade over the top.
-Serve immediately.
+• Place chicken in a baking dish and pour the remaining hot teriyaki marinade over the top.

 Nutrition Information